gohugoio/hugoDocs/content/en/configuration/build.md

 ## Cache busters

-The `build.cachebusters` configuration option was added to support development using Tailwind 3.x's JIT compiler where a `build` configuration may look like this:
+The `build.cachebusters` setting was added to support development using Tailwind 3.x's JIT compiler where a `build` configuration may look like this:

 <!-- markdownlint-disable MD049 -->
 {{< code-toggle file=hugo >}}